Cherry Limeade

 Why This Matters

 Purple terps out of an OGK-Cookies background is the genetic equivalent of pulling a rabbit out of a hat.
-The OG Kush and Cookies families are not known for anthocyanin production—they’re known for gas, structure, and resin.
+The OG Kush and Cookies families are not known for pure purple calyx production—they’re known for gas, structure, and resin.
 The fact that Relentless isolated a stable recessive purple expression from this lineage is what separates the Trop Cherry from every other purple exotic on the market.
 The color isn’t cosmetic.
 It’s a marker of how deeply this plant was selected.

 Trop Cherry Component Map